FarFetchd/clickitongue/README.md

 input device: On Linux or OSX run Clickitongue with the --retrain or --forget_input_dev flag.
 On Windows, use the buttons in the main GUI.

+For long-term use, you'll probably settle into using the gentlest blows possible, to avoid fatigue.
+However, when attempting fast double-clicks, these gentle blows tend to smear into each other, making it hard for Clickitongue to differentiate them.
+So, when double-clicking, try making a more well-defined plosive sound, like "puh-puh".

 # Mic Advice

 Humming works, but for really smooth non-annoying long-term use you want your